tydar/mmpxmas-go/README.md

 # ModMyPi Programmable Christmas Tree examples in Go

 This small program contains examples similar to the examples provided by [ModMyPi](https://github.com/modmypi/Programmable-Xmas-Tree) for interacting with the GPIO-controlled LED Christmas Tree.
-Tested with a Raspberry Pi Zero 2 W.
+Tested with a Raspberry Pi Zero 2 W running 32-bit Raspbian Lite.

 ## Usage